larrykoubiak/npp-plugins/HTMLTag/Doc/HTMLTag-readme.txt

   * Initial publication
 - 0.2 - 2007-08-12 18:00
   * Added entity encoding/decoding
+  * Tag detection is now case-sensitive in XML files (where the XML highlighter is used; i.e. LangType = L_XML)
+  * Uploaded the source to the Npp-plugins projects on SF.net

 [To do]
-* Make tag detection case-sensitive in XML files
 * Make it play nice with PHP & ASP tags (either highlight those separately or ignore them)
-* Upload the source to the Npp-plugins projects on SF.net
 * Write up a little readme, include that in the distribution zip, and post it on some web page
-* Make it behave like bracket highlighting
+* Make highlighting behave like brace highlighting (e.g. highlight current tag name and matching tag name when the text cursor is within either tag)
+* Once live highlighting is implemented, add options window to specify which languages should support Live Tag highlighting, and enable turning it off altogether
+* Take CDATA segments into account

 [About]